sherrif10/MySDAInterless/README.md

 - [ ] Document process of importing programs and managment, this app is just a container, it should be versioned separately from the included programs
 - [ ] encrypt programs
+- [ ] Apply included formatter onto the code and do final refactoring
 - [ ] Demo app